fullstack-storyteller/Notes/azure/7-azure-sql-server-database-service.md

    > You also have replicas for ensuring high availability

    > You can also make use of the Azure Hybrid Benefit, i.e. you can save cost if you have exisitng sql server license

+3. Managed Instance Offer

+   > Newdeployment model which allows for easy migrationof existing on-premiseSQL server databases

+   > Provides 100% compatibility with the latest SQL server on-proemise (Enterprise Edition) database Engine

+   > Native virtual netowrk implementation more secure than firewalls

+   > No management if the infrastructure